“Eligimus Dura” - We Choose the Hard Path

 • My position as Applications Engineer consists of building partnerships with industry professionals and companies by attending industry-related events/conferences, working with our subteam leads to implement CADed rocket parts, and completing thorough research to locate needed materials for our project.

-Since August, I have accumulated over $7500 of donated parts from companies for the team, including engine nozzles and rocket stringers.
+Last year, 2024-2025, I accumulated over $17k of donated parts from companies for the team, including engine nozzles, rocket stringers, bulkheads, and PCBs.

 To keep documentation organized, I created a template for official cold flow timelines for the project.
 Within these documents, important notices and timestamps are logged to keep track of team progress as we proceed to do more tests and procedures on our rocket leading up to launch.

-• Throughout my fall quarter at UCI this year, I have made it a priority to help out with any other Operations-related tasks with my subteam leads.
+• Throughout my fall quarter at UCI 2024, I made it a priority to help out with any other Operations-related tasks with my subteam leads.
 This includes:

 • Redesigning the Project CRM, which lists all company relationship standings within the project